Data Staging

 Table Structure

-During the load process the table structure is defined related to the loaded data and is automatically modified if the data format range is not sufficient enough or an additional data column is needed.
+During the load process the table structure is defined related to the loaded data and is automatically modified if the data format range is not sufficient enough or an additional data column has been detected.

-An existing data column is never automatically deleted (only exception is: DropTable in application configuration file = “true”).
+An existing data column is never automatically deleted (the only exception is: parameter DropTable in application configuration file is set to “true”).

 Data Load Results